Frankfurt: Your Rent Is Illegally High. Let’s Fight Back.

 This is a huge amount to pay and it’s actually illegal.
 There are solid rent protection laws in place which dictate how much rent you should be paying.
 If you are paying too much rent, it’s your legal right to have your rent lowered.
-It’s called the Mietpreisbremse and Berliners are already benefiting massively from this.
+It’s called the Mietpreisbremse and Frankfurters are already benefiting massively from this.

 Your landlords are breaking the law.
 Here’s how to stop them.

 Wenigermiete is a team of lawyers-turned-activists working to fight rent increases.
 They make everything very easy and clear.
 Their website provides a free, comprehensive test to help verify that your rent is above the legal limit.
 Moreover, their site highlights the ins-and-outs of when landlords can legally increase the rent and when they can’t.
 For example: if they’ve added an elevator to your building, they might be in the right to raise; if they’ve only added some new curtains, they’re probably in the wrong.

 On average, your rent can be lowered by 200-250EUR per month.